barkermn01/UKPM-PHP-API/readme.md

 ```

 # Documentation
-To see the documentation you can open the docs/index.html then use the selector in at the bottom of the left hand navigation to set it to php.
+To see the documentation you can open the docs/index.html then use the selector at the bottom of the left hand navigation to set it to php.

 # License
 Licensed under a propriatory lisence this library will only work with people provided with a set of keys